btq-ag/Leonne/Extension/README.md

 While the core TCN framework (§2.1–2.1.3 in the main repo) treats consensus networks as evolving simplicial complexes over a discrete trust filtration, these continuous‐topology extensions (§2.2 of the Full, Old draft) lift that picture to a continuum:

 1. **Network Histories as Cobordisms**
-   We view each closed consensus network’s time‐unfolding as a manifold $\mathcal{M}$ with boundary components its initial and final complexes.
+   We view each closed consensus network’s time‐unfolding as a manifold $$\mathcal{M}$$ with boundary components its initial and final complexes.
 Transitions (splits/merges) appear as cobordisms (§2.2.1) between slices of constant “network time.”

 2. **Combinatoric History Scaling**
    By discretizing the continuous history at increasingly fine time‐resolutions, we build an inverse system of simplicial complexes whose limits capture large‐scale network reconfigurations (§2.2.2).